great-start/halolab_test_task/README.md

 ### Testing
 ```
-# You may use Swagger (endpoint - '/docs') or postman (postman_collection.json).
+# You may use Swagger (swagger endpoint - '/docs') or postman (postman_collection.json).

+# All successful responses from endpoint ('/film/:title') returns in body:
-# All success response includes in body - json with a film data object and field 'source',
+# film data object and field 'source', that shows, where the data came from -
-# that shows, where the data came from - cloud, node cache or redis store.
+# cloud database, node cache or redis store.

 # You can find the list of movie titles in test_data.txt
 # (for endpoint - '/film/:title')